yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 What is the profitability?
 In a simple language, it is a difference between how much you earn for your employee and how much your employee spends on you.

 Obviously, the bigger is your profitability the more chances you have to succeed as an employee.
 If it is close to zero or, god forbid, negative, you will be eventually fired.

-### Killers Of Your Profitability

 That's it.
 Everything is super-simple.

+### Killers Of Your Profitability

-All the other stuff, like corporate trainings you attend, brownbag presentations you give and new joiners you coach, __does not matter at all__!
+How about all the other stuff, like corporate trainings you attended, brownbag presentations you gave and new joiners you coached?
+They __do not matter at all__!
 Nobody cares, really.
 (Well, except for your employer, twice a year: these things are a valid reason to not give you your promotion, but that's a bit different story.)

 I cannot give you a full list of these completely unimportant things, because it is really huge.
 Every employer has its own.
 But the most phony, the most terrible item in this list is, of course, the corporate events!

-### Corporate Events Are The Main Profitability Killer
+### Team Building Is The Main Profitability Killer

 You and your colleagues are not the big family.
 You are [not even friends](http://theweek.com/articles/748743/coworkers-are-not-friends).
 And you will never be.
 Your employer just lies to you in order to make you less likely to leave the company.
 Indeed, how dare you even think about betraying your family?